Engee documentation

 println(f(3))

-You can start with basic constructs, gradually plug in packages and use additional language features as needed.
-See below for more details.
+You can start with basic constructions, gradually connect packages and use additional language features as needed.
+For more information, see below.

 Julia is a language with an active community that develops many useful packages.
-In Engee you can easily plug in and use Julia packages, extending the functionality to suit your needs.
-You can learn more about working with packages in the article Working with Julia packages.
+In Engee, you can easily connect and use Julia packages, extending the functionality to suit your needs.
+For more information about working with packages, see the article Working with Julia packages.

-Need to visualise your calculations?
-In Engee you can create and customise plots directly in code using the Plots package, for more information see Graphing.
+Do you need visualization of your calculations?
+In Engee, you can create and customize graphs directly in the code using the Plots package.
+For more information, see Plotting graphs.

-In Engee you can create and manage models programmatically, using built-in methods and commands.
-This allows you to automate the model creation process: add blocks, connect them with signal lines, set parameters and properties, and perform other operations.
-To learn more about software control of modelling, see the article Software control of modelling.
+In Engee, you can create and manage models programmatically using built-in methods and commands.
+This allows you to automate the process of creating models: add blocks, connect them with signal lines, configure parameters and properties, and perform other operations.
+You can learn more about software modeling management in the article Software control of modelling.

-Julia is as user-friendly as possible, but still provides access to the entire performance component of the language.
-Let’s look at its basic features and constructs below.
+Julia is as user-friendly as possible, but at the same time provides access to the entire productive component of the language.
+Next, we will analyze its basic features and designs.

 Variables and data types

 Julia is a dynamically typed language: variables can be declared without specifying a type.
-Let’s look at an example:
+Consider an example:

-c = a + b # сумма двух переменных
+c = a + b # the sum of two variables

-m = n = a ÷ b # целочисленное деление и множественное присваивание
+m = n = a ÷ b # integer division and multiple assignment

-• On Windows/Linux - the Alt key and type 0247 on the numeric keypad;
+• On Windows/Linux — key Alt and type 0247 on the numeric keypad.;

-Or write \div at the command line and press the key Tab.
-Other frequently used special characters will also be useful:
+Or write \div in the command prompt and press Tab.
+Other frequently used special characters will also be useful.:

-In the code above, variables were not given types, but despite dynamic typing, Julia is a language for computation, which means performance is key.
-To maximise the performance of Julia, it is highly recommended that you explicitly specify types.
+In the code above, variables were not given types, but despite dynamic typing, Julia is a language for computing, which means that performance plays a key role.
+To use Julia as effectively as possible, it is highly recommended to explicitly specify the types.
 For example:

 x::Int64 = 42